Demo site turns farm waste into energy, soil health and income

 Research and Collaboration

-Dr Veikko Shalimba, Associate Dean from the School of Engineering and DIVAGRI project lead, together with a team of researchers from NUST, worked closely with local farmers to collect data since early in August 2025.
+Dr Veikko Shalimba, Associate Dean from the School of Engineering and DIVAGRI project’s principal investigator, together with a team of researchers from NUST, worked closely with local farmers to collect data from August 2025.
 “This is practical, small-scale technology that turns waste into value gas for cooking, biochar for soils, and mushrooms for market,” Dr Shalimba said.

 Training sessions for farmers and students covered safe biogas use, biochar production, irrigation setup, and basic mushroom cultivation.
-“Early challenges such as frost losses, low water pressure, and plant theft are also addressed with viable solutions, including the use of frost cloths and early-morning irrigation, pressure management options, and strengthened field security systems,” he elaborated.
+A few challenges in the pilot and demonstration stages were identified, respectively.
+The biogas digester works optimally in hot climates and is unproductive in colder months.
+Plant loss due to frost, low water pressure, and plant theft are additional challenges which are mitigated by planting season compatible frost resilient crops, early-morning irrigation, water pressure management options, and strengthened field security systems around the garden,” he elaborated.